JoakQQ/ENGG1340-Group-Project-Group-18/README.md

 6. The system is implemented with dynamic memory management.
 7. The system includes the linked list, class and dynamic 2D array.

+## Functionalities
+1. The program is able to calculate the maximum profit a grocery stroe can earn with the limited registers and the running cost of registers.
+2. The program can find the number of the customers who will leave the store as they wait more than 15 minutes.
+3. The program can count the number of customers in each register.
+4. The program can determine the number of registers opened to maximize the profit and meet the demand of customers.

 ## Compilation and Execution Instruction Menue

 ### Testing Case